microsoftgraph/microsoft-graph-docs.zh-CN/concepts/permissions-reference.md

 无。

 ### <a name="remarks"></a>注解
-可以使用这些权限指定要在 Azure AD 授权和令牌请求中返回的项目。Azure AD v1.0 和 v2.0 终结点以不同的方式支持它们。
+You can use these permissions to specify artifacts that you want returned in Azure AD authorization and token requests.
+They are supported differently by the Azure AD v1.0 and v2.0 endpoints.

-使用 Azure AD (v1.0) 终结点时，仅使用 _openid_ 权限。在授权请求的 *scope* 参数中指定它，以在使用 OpenID Connect 协议让用户登录应用时返回 ID 令牌。有关详细信息，请参阅[使用 OpenID Connect 和 Azure Active Directory 来授权访问 Web 应用程序](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-openid-connect-code)。若要成功返回 ID 令牌，还必须确保在注册应用时已配置 _User.Read_ 权限。
+With the Azure AD (v1.0) endpoint, only the _openid_ permission is used.
+You specify it in the *scope* parameter in an authorization request to return an ID token when you use the OpenID Connect protocol to sign in a user to your app.
+For more information, see [Authorize access to web applications using OpenID Connect and Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-openid-connect-code).
+To successfully return an ID token, you must also make sure that the _User.Read_ permission is configured when you register your app.

-使用 Azure AD v2.0 终结点时，在 _scope_ 参数中指定 _offline\_access_ 权限，以在使用 OAuth 2.0 或 OpenID Connect 协议时显式请求获取刷新令牌。使用 OpenID Connect 时，指定 _openid_ 权限来请求获取 ID 令牌。还可指定 _email_ 权限和/或 _profile_ 权限，以在 ID 令牌中返回其他声明。使用 v2.0 终结点时，无需指定 _User.Read_ 来返回 ID 令牌。有关详细信息，请参阅 [OpenID Connect 作用域](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-scopes#openid-connect-scopes)。
+With the Azure AD v2.0 endpoint, you specify the _offline\_access_ permission in the _scope_ parameter to explicitly request a refresh token when using the OAuth 2.0 or OpenID Connect protocols.
+With OpenID Connect, you specify the _openid_ permission to request an ID token.
+You can also specify the _email_ permission, _profile_ permission, or both to return additional claims in the ID token.
+You do not need to specify _User.Read_ to return an ID token with the v2.0 endpoint.
+For more information, see [OpenID Connect scopes](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-scopes#openid-connect-scopes).

-> **重要说明**：目前，Microsoft 身份验证库 (MSAL) 默认在授权和令牌请求中指定 _offline\_access_、_openid_、_profile_ 和 _email_。也就是说，在默认情况下，如果显式指定这些权限，Azure AD 可能会返回错误。
+> **Important** The Microsoft Authentication Library (MSAL) currently specifies _offline\_access_, _openid_, _profile_, and _email_ by default in authorization and token requests.
+This means that, for the default case, if you specify these permissions explicitly, Azure AD may return an error.

 ---